The Difference: Yakisoba vs Soba vs Ramen vs Udon vs Somen

 Yakisoba (焼きそば)

-First off, Yakisoba is the only noodle dish that has no broth among these 5 Japanese dishes where wheat noodles are stir-fried with meat and vegetables and seasoned mainly with Japanese-style Worcester sauce.
+First, Yakisoba is the only broth-less noodle dish among the five, where wheat noodles are stir-fried with other ingredients in a frying pan and seasoned with Japanese Worcester sauce.

 Noodles

-Unlike Ramen, the majority of the wheat noodles for Yakisoba sold at grocery stores are what was steamed and coated with oil.
+Unlike Ramen, the wheat noodles for Yakisoba are typically steamed and coated with oil.

 Flavors